zitadel/zitadel/docs/docs/legal/terms-support-service.md

 * units that run a release that is older than 180 days from the products most recent release
 * requests for support on products and services purchased or supported from non-authorized resellers

-Recertification of a unit requires payment of a Recertification Fee which results in inspection and documentation of the unit by CAOS.
+Recertification of a unit requires payment of a Recertification Fee which results in a [checkup](https://docs.zitadel.ch/docs/guides/installation/checkup) of the unit by CAOS.
 The unit will be inspected to asses its condition and eligibility for service coverage.

 Please contact us for current fees.